 Greek and Roman mythology are so entwined that it is often hard to differentiate between the Roman Gods and Goddesses and the Greek names.
 Aphrodite, Greek Goddess of Love, was the mother of Eros (you might recognize the Roman name of Cupid) and Aeneas with one of her lovers, Ares.

-In most Greek mythology stories surrounding Aphrodite, she is often seen as ill tempered, easily offended, and incredibly vain, and although she is typically thought of as the Goddess of love, the truer word would be lust, as even though she was married – one of the few Goddesses along with Hera who was – she frequently cheated on her husband, Hephaestus, whom she was forced to marry by Zeus, who was concerned that her exquisite beauty would cause warfare between the other Gods.
+In most Greek mythology stories surround Aphrodite.
+She is often seen as ill-tempered, easily offended, and incredibly vain.
+Although she is typically thought of as the Goddess of love, the truer word would be lust, although she was married – one of the few Goddesses along with Hera who was – she frequently cheated on her husband, Hephaestus.
+She was forced to marry by Zeus, who was concerned that her exquisite beauty would cause warfare between the other gods.
 Little good it did him.

 The Greek Goddess Aphrodite was jealous of only one other woman, a mortal named Psyche.
 She asked her son Eros to shoot her with a golden arrow, causing her to fall in love with the ugliest man on earth.
 The plan backfired, as most of the conniving plots of Greek mythology do, and Eros fell in love with her instead, having accidentally pricked himself with his own arrow.